Overview specialisation

 • How do surface waves behave when approaching the shore and how will these waves influence the bed level in the coastal zone?
 The course Wave-Dominated Coastal Dynamics focuses on a quantitative description of marine processes in the coastal zone and how this knowledge is used to design structures.

 • How to solve a differential equation describing the water movement in a harbour?
-The course Mathematical Physics of Water Systems deals with the aspects of mathematical physics that are commonly encountered in Water Engineering and Management.
+The course Mathematical Physics of Water Systems deals with the aspects of mathematical physics that are commonly encountered in Water, River and Coastal Engineering & Management.

 Within this specialisation, you will work on solutions for interesting, real-life cases that sometimes stem directly from the field.
-From making a city more resilient to flooding to the construction of offshore wind farms and from building erosion-proof sea dikes to water policy-making in view of climate change: there’s a great variety of challenges you can learn to deal with – using knowledge and skills in a variety of domains.
-You might, for example, learn about hydrology, fluid dynamics, ecology, climate change, data science, soil dynamics, water footprint assessments, remote sensing (via satellite or drone images), and the list goes on.
+From making a city more resilient to flooding to the construction of offshore wind farms and from building erosion-proof sea dikes to water policy-making in view of climate change: there is a great variety of challenges you can learn to deal with using knowledge and skills in a variety of domains.
 It is exactly this diversity that makes students of this specialisation – and this Master’s in general – stand out on the job market!

 What will you learn?